bkuhlmann/auther/README.md

       layout "example"
     end

-This allows complete customization of session controller behavior to serve any special business needs.
-See the Auther::BaseController for additional details or the Auther::SessionController for default implementation.
+This allows customization of session controller behavior to serve any special business needs.
+See the `Auther::BaseController` for additional details or the `Auther::SessionController` for default implementation.

 ## Logging